Weiße Frauen: Origins

 Weiße Frauen literally means "white ladies" in German.
 The association with the color white and their appearance in sunlight is thought by Jacob Grimm to stem from the original Old Norse and Teutonic mythology of alven (elves), specifically the bright Ljósálfar.
 These "light elves" lived in Álfheim (part of heaven) under the fertility god Freyr.
 As mythology evolved, elves no longer lived in Álfheim but lived on earth in nature.
-The White Women also may represent ancient beliefs in ancestral spirits or older native goddesses and nature spirits.
+The White Women also may represent ancient beliefs in ancestral spirits or older native goddesses and nature spirits, such as the Idis for example.
 Jacob Grimm noted in particular they might come from Holda, "Berhta, white by her very name" and Ostara.
 According to Grimm's Teutonic Mythology and to the Mythology of All Races Series, the enchantment under which they suffer "may be a symbol of the ban laid by Christianity on the divinities of the older faith."
 Similar in name to the Witte Wieven of Dutch mythology, the Weiße Frauen may have come from the Germanic belief in disen or land wights and alven.

 Related beings

 Grimm notes the image of the Weiße Frauen basking in the sun and bathing "melts into the notion of a water-holde [i.e. Holda] and nixe".
 The Weiße Frauen also have counterparts in both name and characterization in neighboring countries: In the Netherlands they are known as the Witte Wieven, and in France as the Dames Blanches.
+Their Low German equivalent are the Witte Wiwer.

 There are also many legends in German folklore regarding Weiße Frauen, which are actually equivalent to the legends of White Ladies, ghosts of the United Kingdom.

 In the Alpine regions of Austria and Southern Germany they are called Salige Frauen or just Salige (Salkweiber, Salaweiber).